What happens to my kids if I die?

-A legal guardian is a someone appointed by the court with legal authority and responsibility to care for a child.
+A legal guardian is someone appointed by the court with legal authority and responsibility to care for a child.
 This person may also be responsible for the child’s legal and financial affairs, but not necessarily.

 In some cases, especially if there is a large sum of money from an inheritance or life insurance policy, a conservator is appointed by a judge to manage the financial affairs of a child.
 This person may also be the legal guardian, but can also be a second person.

-To have some control over in who gets guardianship and conservatorship, a will or a living trust in place is critical.
+To have some control over who gets guardianship and conservatorship, a will or a living trust in place is critical.
 You might see it as complicated and expensive, but companies like LegalZoom can get you set up with the documents you need for an affordable price.

 Wealthysinglemommy founder Emma Johnson used LegalZoom’s Living Trust bundle, which includes documents for power of attorney, living trust, a living will — plus one year free, unlimited attorney advice and review.